Halifax–Dartmouth Ferry Service: Fleet renewal

 Following completion of the Christopher Stannix, Halifax Regional Council approved the purchase of two additional new ferries, expected to be delivered in spring 2015 and 2016 respectively.
 Two aging members of Halifax Transit's existing fleet will be retired when these vessels are delivered.
 These ferries will be built by A. F. Theriault Shipyard, the same yard responsible for the Christopher Stannix.
 The first of these two ferries, named the Craig Blake after another Canadian Forces member killed in Afghanistan, entered service in 2015.
 Another ferry is expected to enter service in 2016, named after Viola Desmond.
 On December 6, 2016, Regional Council approved the purchase of two more ferries.
 This purchase will allow the service to operate with two modern, reliable ferries on each routes, and one spare for routine maintenance and unexpected breakdowns.

 Fast ferry service

 In recent years, following unfulfilled plans to implement commuter rail, the municipality has begun to plan several new high speed ferry routes on Halifax Harbour, including service to Purcell's Cove, Bedford, Eastern Passage and Shannon Park.
 These routes would be served by wave piercing catamarans capable of speeds of approximately 40 knots.
 Details have not been finalized, however it is likely that the downtown Halifax terminal would act as a hub, with all routes radiating outward.
 Studies and trials have been undertaken for a Bedford-Halifax route, which will likely be the first high speed service.
+On March 4, 2024 it was announced that a ferry service between Bedford and Halifax would happen.
+5 High speed catamaran ferries are set to operate the route and a new terminal will be built in Mill Cove and the current Halifax ferry terminal would be renovated.
+Service is to start some time in 2027 or 2028.